NovaSagittarii/ahc/ahc038/README.md

 implement.
 Additionally, a $(2,1)$ arm can reach everything a $(3)$ arm can, and more.
 However, you suffer the loss of a leaf.
-This only makes sense if this results in a $\ge 10\%$ reduction in cluster count without worsening the routing much.
+This only makes sense if this results in a $\ge 50\%$ reduction in cluster count without worsening the routing much.

+## $\text{4.
+Pairing is Hard}$

+Actually, pairing is too difficult if you build clusters first.
+Rather, you can't really find an good order for fixed clusters due to partial clusters.
+You can resolve this by performing clustering and pairing at the same time.

+## $\text{5.
+Layers all the way down}$

+What if you SA'd an arm hierarchy with a clustering for every level, recursively.
+It's kinda what's the entire task is about...